alinmercasi/simple-html-dialog-element/README.md

 # Todo app concept with theme toggler

-A small app concept idea just to sharpen some of my skills
+A small native html dialog element just to sharpen some of my skills

 ## Table of contents